 #3: Metabolic By-Products

-Lactic acid is a by-product of anaerobic work and although most people believe that lactic acid is responsible for fatigue in all type of exercise, lactic acid accumulates within the muscle fiber only during relatively brief, highly intense muscular effort.
+Hydrogen ions and other acidic by-products are a result of fatiguing during anaerobic work and although most people believe that lactic acid is responsible for fatigue in all type of exercise, it is a complete myth at this point and has been long dead within the literature.

 Take for example marathon runners, they have near resting levels of lactic acid levels at the end of a race, despite their fatigue.
 Their fatigue is much more as a result of inadequate energy supply as opposed to a rise in blood lactate.

-Strategies to delay the inevitable here include supplementation with creatine monohydrate and beta-alanine which have both been shown to act as a buffer and delay the onset on lactate/hydrogen ion accumulation.
+Strategies to delay the inevitable here include supplementation with creatine monohydrate and beta-alanine which have both been shown to act as a buffer and delay the onset of by-product/hydrogen ion accumulation.
 Additionally, improvements in conditioning levels improve the rate at which you can delay this fatiguing process.

 #4: Heat + Muscle Temperature